Prospect theory: Limits and extensions

 A relatively simple ad hoc decision strategy, the priority heuristic, has been suggested as an alternative model.
 While it can predict the majority choice in all (one-stage) gambles in Kahneman and Tversky (1979), and predicts the majority choice better than cumulative prospect theory across four different data sets with a total of 260 problems, this heuristic, however, fails to predict many simple decision situations that are typically not tested in experiments and it also does not explain heterogeneity between subjects.

+Beyond these theoretical developments, research on the description–experience gap has extended prospect theory to situations in which people learn about risk from feedback rather than from explicit probability information.
+When individuals repeatedly sample outcomes and receive feedback, they often underweight rare events, whereas when they make choices based only on descriptive information, they tend to overweight the same rare events.
+Studies comparing experience-based and description-based choices show that the probability weighting posited by prospect theory can reverse depending on how information about outcomes is acquired.
+This line of work suggests that the subjective transformation of probabilities is shaped not only by the formal structure of a prospect but also by learning processes, sampling variability, and the presence or absence of immediate feedback, highlighting important boundary conditions for the application of prospect theory.

 An international survey in 53 countries, published in Theory and Decision in 2017, confirmed that prospect theory describes decisions on lotteries well, not only in Western countries, but across many different cultures.
 The study also found cultural and economic factors influencing systematically average prospect theory parameters.

 A study published in Nature Human Behaviour in 2020 replicated research on prospect theory and concluded that it successfully replicated: "We conclude that the empirical foundations for prospect theory replicate beyond any reasonable thresholds."